Administrative Procedure 321: Fundraising - Students

 3.1.
 The Intention of Fundraising

-Funds are to be raised for school purposes.
+Funds must be raised for school purposes and the direct benefit of students.
 These funds are intended to compliment, not replace, public funding for education.

 3.2.
 Communication and Involvement

-3.2.3.
-As responsible members of their communities, it is important for all fundraising groups to consult the wider community to ensure coordination of community fundraising activities.
-Likewise, coordination with other schools’ fundraising activities is important.
-Major school fundraising events should be coordinated with those of local service clubs and charitable groups as well.
+3.2.2.
+As responsible members of their communities, it is important that school fundraising groups consult the school community to ensure coordination of community fundraising activities.

 3.2.6.
-Local businesses should be given reasonable opportunity to supply goods and/or services as part of any fundraising project.
-Care must be taken, however, to ensure that any fundraising activity does not result in any staff or volunteer benefiting materially or financially from the activity.
+Approaching local businesses to supply goods and/or services as part of any fundraising project is acceptable, however, care must be taken to ensure that a fundraising activity does not result in any staff or volunteer benefiting materially or financially from the activity.

 3.3.
 Safety